Well Drillers Program

 well or a high-risk borehole in accordance with 47CSR59 or 47CSR60.

 To be eligible for certification, an individual must: Be able to demonstrate a minimum of two (2) years of monitoring well drilling

 experience under the supervision of a certified monitoring well

 driller or have 6 months of monitoring well drilling experience that includes

 properly installing at least 15 monitoring wells and properly abandoning at least 10 monitoring

 wells under the supervision of a West Virginia certified monitoring well driller.

-Secretary that the applicant is thoroughly familiar with all requirements of applicable laws, regulations, and design standards
+that the applicant is thoroughly familiar with all requirements of applicable laws, regulations, and design standards pertaining to

 Apply for certification from the WV Department of Environmental Protection at (304) 926-0440.
 Additional contact information upon request.

 maintained by the Training and Certification Program.